 (TATUM, Malcolm, What is a Court Hearing?, November 06, 2022, https://www.mylawquestions.com/what-is-a-court-hearing.htm)

-This secular description is very helpful.
-It contains all the elements required to understand and make a decision.
+This secular description is helpful.
+It contains all the elements required to achieve understanding.
 Today, this would be called “active listening“.
 Read the article at the link.
 Its in context of psychology but it is spot-on to what it means to “listen”.

 Step 2 – Understand the Word of God: the Greek word for understand means “to put together”.
 Understanding requires assembling ideas communicated in words.
 Understanding is an outcome of active listening which takes time and effort.